FM (2010); IM (2012); GM (2013); Asian U12 Champion (2010); World U12 Champion (2010); Chinese Champion (2015, 2016, 2017); Asian Champion (2018)

-Born in Jiangzhou province, Wei Yi is the world's youngest GM, displacing Suri Vaibhav who was the youngest until Wei Yi won his title.
+Born in Jiangsu province (Yancheng County), Wei Yi was his country's youngest GM when he gained his title.
 At 13 years 8 months and 23 days (1), he became the fourth youngest GM ever after Sergey Karjakin, Parimarjan Negi and Magnus Carlsen, the latter of whom is his favorite player "because he is so strong!"
 (2).
-He is also the only GM born after 1998 and the 2nd born after 1997 (the other being Jan-Krzysztof Duda).
-Furthermore, he is the only GM in the world who is under 15 years old and the youngest to reach 2600.
+He is the youngest player to reach 2600 and the youngest to reach 2700.

 Wei gained his FM title by winning the World U12 Championship in 2010.
 He won his IM norms at the Aeroflot Open 2012 B, and at the Asian Continental Chess Championship (2012) (a 20-game norm), becoming an IM a few weeks before his 13th birthday.
 His GM norms came at the World Junior Championship (2012), the 2nd Indonesia Open Chess Championship (2012) and at the Reykjavik Open (2013).

 <Youth> In 2010, he was outright winner of the Asian Youth Chess Championship 2010 - U12 with 7.5/9; his rating at this stage was 2240, and this win barely affected his rating, being offset by losses during the rating period to Wang Hao , Wang Yue and Ni Hua in the Chinese Chess League Division A. Late 2010, he travelled to Halkidiki in Greece to win the World U12 crown, scoring 9.5/11, a half point ahead of 2nd place finisher Kayden W Troff and a point ahead of 3rd placed Jan-Krzysztof Duda.
 (3)